 Trustworthiness – Being a trustworthy expert and source means people can trust you to provide honest, true information that is accurate.

-In this Google update, they were demonstrating that those are 3 characteristics for high-quality content, especially for websites or industries that are tagged as YMYL or “Your Money or Your Life.”
+In this Google update, they were demonstrating that those are 3 characteristics of high-quality content, especially for websites or industries that are tagged as YMYL or “Your Money or Your Life.”
 Websites we are writing or sharing content that deals with life-changing decisions like health and financing industries.
 Those are really where the EAT ratings are critical.

 How EAT Can Be Establish